-The A.A.S. in Registered Nursing offers licensed practical nurses and paramedics an alternative to traditional nursing programs.
-Students have the option of maintaining full-time employment while completing the nursing program in one academic year.
 The Associate of Applied Science in Nursing (AASN) graduate is prepared to provide and manage direct care to individuals with common well-defined problems.
 The AASN graduate functions as a team member using nursing diagnoses and established protocols for individuals in acute care and community-based settings.